 Enercoutim is facilitating the development of microgrid pilot projects in the Algarve region, supports R&D activities through its NZEB SOLAR LAB facility and recently developed research infrastructure.
 It operates the platform under plug and produce approach and currently works on integrating energy storage facility.

-Our organization is active in various European and International Research and Innovation programs.
+Our organisation is active in various European and International Research and Innovation programs.

 Our team shaped by our vision of the future.
 Share our VISION?
 Collaborate with us!